 - occasional minor contrast issues.

-DTA is continuing to address these issues through the Style Manual backlog.
-DTA will periodically re-evaluate Style Manual consistent with WCAG recommendations.
+APSC is continuing to address these issues through the Style Manual backlog.
+APSC will periodically re-evaluate the Style Manual consistent with WCAG recommendations.

 Accessibility testing in September 2020 was based on the following combination of assistive technologies, adaptive strategies, browsers and operating systems: